The Fruit of God’s Spirit - Galatians 5:22-23 | P2

 - Temperance is strength or self-control in challenging circumstances.
 2nd Peter 1:6

-When people look at our lifestyle, they should see our Christ likeness.
 No we are not perfect.
 Fact is; they know that.
 In most cases they simply want to see if what we are declaring really works.
 This includes them seeing God’s character and mercy operating in our lives as we make bad choices.
 Yet, they should see us getting up, getting back in line and living out God's word.
 This is only done through the grace and the power of God and His character.
 The more walk in the fruit of the Spirit, the more we become Christ-like.
 All to the glory of God!